dedunu/tech/_posts/2014-10-30-mass-insertion-on-redis.md

 ---
 layout: post
-title: Mass insertion on Redis
+title: "Mass insertion on Redis"
 ---

 You may want to insert a lot of data into Redis.
 This would be easier to insert a lot of data into Redis using Linux commands.
 Let's say we have a comma separated values in a file.